 Native to Bellingham, WA I moved south in search of Vit D in 2005.
-I have been a licensed massage therapist in Oregon since 2011, and worked at Siskiyou Massage Clinic, the leading place for orthopedic massage in Ashland, from 2015-2019.
+I have been a licensed massage therapist in Oregon since 2011, and worked at Siskiyou Massage Cliniclk from 2015-2019.
 I am certified in medical massage and trained in orthopedic assessment and techniques.
 I am a passionate student of anatomy and physiology, which informs my touch.
 I recognize that while our intention may be focused on your soft tissues while I do my work, I’m not just touching and affecting the muscles of your body, I’m touching all that is contained within the confines of your skin and beyond.
 You, in your entirety, from muscle fibers, your nervous system, hormones, and your emotional reactions and thought processes, are reacting to every stimulus I provide.

 How I approach facilitating change:

 I have a variety of ways in which I communicate with your body.
-I access your wiring and encourage communication between the brain and your muscles using neuromuscular techniques including Positional Release, Proprioceptive Neuromuscular Facilitaion Stretches (or PNF Stretching), and a lot of opportunity for propioceptive feedback through passive movement of your joints and myofascial release.
+I access your wiring and encourage communication between the brain and your muscles using neuromuscular techniques including Positional Release, Proprioceptive Neuromuscular Facilitaion Stretches (or PNF Stretching), and a lot of opportunity for propioceptive feedback through passive and active movement of your joints as well as the highly effective modality of myofascial release.
 On my table you may also experience a wonderful modality called active cupping, which serves as an incredibly effective tool for change and treatment for a large variety of conditions.

 I like to explore how things move and notice where they don’t, to really feel the underlying structures beneath my hands and know that they are not just images in a textbook, but living tissues in a real living human.
 I can follow the line of tension contributing to the restriction of movement, and melt it so that there is freedom again.